CurveDocs/curve-docs/docs/cryptoswap-exchange/overview.md

-<h1>CryptoSwap Exchange: Overview</h1>
+<h1>Cryptoswap Exchange: Overview</h1>

-The *Automatic Market-Making with Dynamic Peg (CryptoSwap)* algorithm introduces a new approach for creating liquidity for assets which are not necessarily pegged to each other.
+The *Automatic Market-Making with Dynamic Peg (Cryptoswap)* algorithm introduces a new approach for creating liquidity for assets which are not necessarily pegged to each other.

 The core of this algorithm lies in its ability to **concentrate liquidity around a price point determined by an internal oracle**, adjusting this price in a way that balances potential losses and system profits.